Shark Pictures

 BIO OF SHARK PHOTOGRAPHER ANDY MURCH

 Andy Murch is a freelance Photojournalist specializing in sharks and rays.
-He is the CEO and Expedition Leader at Big Fish Expedtions and the founder and driving force behind the Predators in Peril Project.
+He is the CEO and Expedition Leader at Big Fish Expedtions and the driving force behind the Predators in Peril Project.

 HTTP://BIGFISHEXPEDITIONS.COM